 As the global economy slowly emerges from COVID-19 lockdowns, it is important for companies to focus once again on some of the longer-term challenges that may have taken a backseat in recent months.
 Private equity managers can partner with their portfolio companies to ensure these areas are receiving appropriate attention.

-Recently, we have published a number of resources offering insight into four vital areas for organisations in different industries.
+Recently, we have published a number of resources offering insight into four vital areas for organizations in different industries.
 Here are some highlights, with links to content providing deeper details.

 At a time when cybercrime continues to increase, an emerging trend among private equity firms is their growing attention to the remediation, monitoring and reporting of cybersecurity capabilities of the companies in their portfolios.
 Historically, they have not fully appreciated the varying degrees of cybersecurity risk relative to a company’s specific industry.
 And understandably, the emphasis on investing in promising businesses and improving their operations to add value and create attractive acquisition or initial public offering candidates has typically taken precedence over other considerations.